dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 ### Authentication scheme

-An authentication scheme is:
+An authentication scheme is a name which corresponds to:

-* A way of authenticating a user.
-* How the app responds if a user isn't authenticated.

-In ASP.NET Core, an authentication scheme consists of:

 * An authentication handler.
 * Options for configuring that specific instance of the handler.

-Authentication schemes have names so that they can be referenced in the app.
-For example, an authorization policy that specifies which authorization scheme (or schemes) should be used to authenticate the user.
+Schemes are useful as a mechanism for easily referring to the authentication, challenge, and forbid behaviors of the associated handler.
+For example, an authorization policy can specify by name which authorization scheme (or schemes) should be used to authenticate the user.
 When configuring authentication, it's common to specify the default authentication scheme.
 The default scheme is used unless a resource requests a specific scheme.
 It's also possible to:

 * Specify different default schemes to use for authenticate, challenge, and forbid actions.
 * Combine multiple schemes into one using [policy schemes](xref:security/authentication/policyschemes).